AlecAivazis/graphql-over-kafka/README.md

 # nautilus
-A framework for building flux-influenced microservice applications
+A framework for building microservice applications based on the flux architecture.

 Full documentation is hosted [here](http://aaivazis.github.io/nautilus/)